 KPCC’s new iPad app is approaching its 30th day in the App Store, and its reception so far is encouraging.
 We’ve had 90%+ 5-star ratings in the App Store, promising engagement metrics, and even some positive press in Nieman Lab.

 But it could have gone another way.
 Every time I ship something new it feels like a hail mary pass, no matter how much I believe in the idea or how well I think we executed.

 Ideas are cheap

-Working quickly, we established a set of criteria our product validation step had to meet:
+Working fast, we established a set of criteria our product validation step had to meet:

-- The signal from our audience needed to be an strong indication of committment.
-It wasn't enough for them to merely say "I like this."
-We wanted to create a set of circumstances that emulated the kind of conversion point we'd see when we went to market (i.e., someone reads the product description in the App Store and decides whether or not to install it).
+- The signal from our audience needed to be an strong indicator of commitment.
+It wasn’t enough for them to merely say “I like this.”
+We wanted to create a set of circumstances that emulated the kind of conversion point we’d see when we went to market (i.e., someone reads the product description in the App Store and decides whether to install it).

-- We wanted to test and validate multiple concepts simultaneously.
-We had an abundance of ideass but lacked clarity, so testing multiple concepts to see if there was a clear "winner" was essential to achieving focus.
+- We wanted to test a number concepts simultaneously.
+We had plenty of ideas but lacked clarity, so testing a focused set of concepts to see if there was a clear “winner” was essential to achieving focus.

-- We had to arrive at results quickly.
+- We had to arrive at results fast.
 Given our time constraints, we had to devise a method for validating ideas with our audience that took no more than one week.

 We crafted value propositions that melded editorial and product strategy, each one promising users a different news experience.
 We tried to make each concept a distinct and compelling offering.
 The concepts broke down like this: